Explore Santa Ana National Wildlife Refuge

 Encounter Different Plant Species

 An additional reason to visit Santa Ana National Wildlife Refuge is for its diversity of plant species.
 Dozens of native and non-native flora thrive here.
-For example, the tamarind is one of the most prominent.
-A tamarind is an invasive species of hardwood tree that is native to Africa.
+For example, the Texas ebony is one of the most prominent.
+This native Texas plant displays large that resemble a bean.

 Another prevalent species of plant found in the wildlife sanctuary is Spanish moss, also known by its scientific name tillandsia usneoides.
 Spanish moss covers trees throughout the refuge, making for great photo opportunities.
 Unlike its name suggests, however, Spanish moss isn’t moss at all.
 It belongs to the bromeliad family.